parttimehacker/diyha3-siren/README.md

 The application uses two of the Raspberry Pi pins: **GPIO 17** for the siren and flashing LED alarm and **GPIO 18** for a green LED indicating that the device is running (easily changed).

-I recommend making a raspbian **systemd service** so the application starts when rebooted or via user commands.
+I recommend making a Raspbian OS **systemd service**, so the application starts when rebooted or via user commands.
 The systemd-script.sh creates a diyha-siren directory in **/usr/local directory**.
 The application files are then copied to this new directory.
-The application will also create a log file in **/var/log directory** called diyha-siren.log
+The application will also require a log file in **/var/log directory** called diyha-siren.log

 Create the diyha-siren systemd service (the script uses a file name argument to create the service)
 ```